csc-training/geocomputing/python/roihu/README.md

 ### Single node example

 This example uses [Dask default scheduler](https://docs.dask.org/en/latest/scheduling.html).
-It can only utilize a single node in supercomputer, so on Puhti the maximum number of CPU cores and workers is 40.
+It can only utilize a single node in supercomputer, so on Roihu the maximum number of CPU cores and workers is 40.

 You need to set your project to the batch job file, otherwise this example works out of the box.